 England needed coal principally for two things: heating and iron.
 Iron smelting, in particular, uses large quantities of heat to reduce ore to metal.
 And iron was in demand for many uses, including military uses.

 But…humans had been burning stuff for heat for a long time and smelting iron for at least 3000 years.
 The primary fuel sources for these activities were wood and charcoal (produced from wood).
-Coal is relatively difficult to acquire since one need to dig it up, a time-consuming and labour-intensive process compare to gathering wood.
+Coal is relatively difficult to acquire since one needs to dig it up, a time-consuming and labour-intensive process compared to gathering wood.

 The problem was that in the 1700s, England had a shortage of wood for use as an energy source.